Mihaelastoqnova/BankApp-Skeleton/README.md

 # BankApp
-Тhis is a bank loan application.
+This is a bank loan application.